alvg/alvg.github.io/pages/vss-talks.md

 Subscribing to a calendar will automatically pull any updates to the event.
-(dependeng on your calendar application, this may vary from once a couple of hours to about a day).
+(dependeng on your calendar application, this may vary from once a couple of hours to about once a day).

 Importing will download the `.ics` file, which if you open, should import into your calendar application.